 Colorado State University offers an outstanding program in graduate conducting, with instrumental and choral specializations; undergraduate conducting courses are also available.
 CSU provides a nationally-renowned conducting faculty, superb facilities designed for conducting instruction, and high quality ensembles for laboratory experiences.

-Students take a rigorous academic program in theory, composition, history, orchestration, and secondary instruments which prepares them for the level of musicianship required of the modern conductor.
+Within the B.M.
+Music Education Concentration, students take a rigorous academic program in theory, composition, history, orchestration, and secondary instruments which prepares them for the level of musicianship required of the modern conductor.
 Additionally, students perform in high quality ensembles, such as choir, wind ensemble, symphonic band, orchestra, and jazz bands, which are directed by some of the finest conductors in the nation.
 Students are introduced to the fundamentals of conducting in a beginning conducting class in the fall of their junior year.
 In the spring of the junior year, students take an advanced conducting class focusing in either instrumental or vocal conducting.
 Students receive hands-on conducting experience with the wind ensemble, symphonic band, choirs, and in their student-teaching (music education).